awalasz/furniture-renderer/README.md

 To sum it up, additional features are:
 - removing obscured geometries,
-- shading of the geometry based on its depth,
+- shading of the geometry based on its z-index,
 - negated planes allowing to see the furniture from the other side.

 # Example usage: